 The policy at issue contained a condition that “[n]o assignment of claim benefits, regardless of whether made before a loss or after a loss, shall be valid without the written consent of all ‘insureds,’ all additional insureds, and all mortgagee(s) named in the policy.”

-In September, the Fourth DCA sided with insurer Ark Royal, finding that a homeowner’s insurance policy may con of other insureds and the mortgagees before a valid assignment of benefits may be made.
+In September, the Fourth DCA sided with insurer Ark Royal, finding that a homeowner’s insurance policy may contain a provision requiring the consent of other insureds and the mortgagees before a valid assignment of benefits may be made.
 The Fourth DCA found that the prior case law from the Florida Supreme Court prevented the insurance company from conditioning an AOB upon the insurer’s consent, but not the other insureds’ or mortgagee’s consent.
 The court found that an assignment restriction was not prohibited if it required the consent of all the insureds and all of the mortgagees named in the policy, stating that the insureds and mortgagees have a vested interest that a reputable, legitimate third-party contractor perform repairs on the home.

 On Dec.
 27, 2018, the Florida Supreme Court accepted jurisdiction in the case, certifying conflict between the Fourth District Court of Appeal and the Fifth District Court of Appeal, which ruled in 2017 in the case of Security First Insurance Co. vs. Florida Office of Insurance Regulation (OIR) that similar policy language was prohibited.

 The Fifth DCA found that Security First could not require that another homeowner or the mortgagee consent to the assignment of proceeds from the policy to a third party after a loss.

 In its brief, Restoration 1 argues that the Florida Supreme Court should adopt the Fifth DCA’s stance and reject the Fourth DCA’s decision.